SPSC-TUGraz/pvlex/Readme.md

 ## How to cite

-If you use our code or data in your research, please cite this repository:
+If you use our code or data in your research, please cite this repository.
+Use the "Cite this repository" option or:
 ```
 @misc{wepner2025pvlex
 	author  = {Wepner, Saskia},